Luos-io/Documentation/docs/get-started/get-started3.md

+---
+custom_edit_url: null
+---

-# Part 3 Unleash your code
+# Part 3: Unleash your code

-## The network part: Create your first Luos network.
+## The network part: Create your first Luos network

-> **Warning:** This tutorial will assume that you had followed the [Get started tutorial](/docs/get-started/get-started).
-Make sure to read and follow it before reading this page.
+> **Warning:** In this last part, we assume that you had followed the first two parts of the [Get started tutorial](/docs/get-started/get-started).
+Make sure to read and follow them before reading this page.

-In this part we will learn how to configure Luos to access to your physical network between boards of your system allowing you to deal with a multiple board system.
+In this part, we will learn how to configure Luos to access to your physical network between boards of your system, allowing you to deal with a multiple-boards system.
 Then we will try to run our first example into multiple boards.

-We will use the same boards than the 2 first part, but **you need to have 2 of them to create a network**.
+We will use the same boards than in the two first parts, but **you need to have two of them to create a network**.

-Supported boards are listed below:
+Supported boards are listed below [here](/docs/get-started/get-started1#setup-development-environment).

-- Arduino zero, MKRzero, MKR1000, or any SAMD21-based Arduino board
-- STM32L432KC Nucleo

-> **Note:** This list will grow longer with time.

 ### Create a physical network

-In this first tutorial we will use the default wiring defined by Luos.
-We will see how to customize your physical interface in another tutorial.
+In this tutorial, we will use the default wiring defined by Luos.
+The customization of your physical interface will be addressed in another tutorial.
-Default hardware interface used by Luos is defined on the [LuosHAL](https://github.com/Luos-io/LuosHAL) folder corresponding to your device.
+The default hardware interface used by Luos is defined on the [LuosHAL](https://github.com/Luos-io/LuosHAL) folder corresponding to your device.

-Luos need a broadcast communication, in this example we will create a OneWire network limiting the circuit to simple wires.
+Luos needs a broadcast communication; in this example, we will create a OneWire network limiting the circuit to simple wires.
-Luos also need a Point To Point (PTP) connection allowing to define the physical position of your boards.
-In this example we will have 2 PTP lines per boards.
+Luos also needs a Point To Point (PTP) connection allowing to define the physical position of your boards.
+In this example, we will have two PTP lines per board.

-To create your network you have to identify pins used to perform Luos communication :
+To create your network, you have to identify the pins used to perform Luos communication:

 | Function name | Arduino pin | STM32L432KC pin |
 | ------------- | ----------- | --------------- |